yehohanan7/flux/README.md

 acc.Aggregate = cqrs.NewAggregate("account-id", acc, flux.NewMemoryStore())
 ```

-The last argument is an implementation of EventStore interface, there are 2 implementations at the moment an inmemory one and a boltdb implementation
+The last argument is an EventStore, which provides an implementation to store and retrieve events - there are 2 implementations at the moment an inmemory one and a boltdb implementation
 ```go
 store := flux.NewBoltStore("path/to/database")
 ```